Wills & Trusts

 - Can save ancillary costs and probate fees if you own real estate outside of your resident state and properly transfer those assets to the trust

-NOTE: If you or your spouse have a Revocable Living Trust, you are not taking advantage of the most useful asset protection tool available to spouses.
+NOTE: If you or your spouse has a Revocable Living Trust, and if you are residents of Washington State, you are not taking advantage of the most useful asset protection tool available.